pacman-ghost/asl-rulebook2/doc/extend.md

 Then, write a targets file `ASL Rulebook (xxx).targets`, that describes where each rule lives within the PDF.
 As an example, take a look at the `ASL Rulebook.targets` file that was extracted for you.

-*NOTE: Only the page number is required, the X/Y position on the page is optional.*
+*NOTE: For each rule, only the page number is required; the X/Y position on the page is optional.*

 Finally, bookmarks need to be created in the PDF for each rule, so that the program can jump directly to each rule:
 ```